ngraczykowski/iris-root/organization-name-agent/README.md

   and for Sentry - to monitor running on remote.
 Before remote launch, modify 'sentry' config section: set 'turn_on' to _true_, and 'environment' and 'release' to appropriate values.

+* blacklist.txt - list of blacklisted names, used to get blacklist score

 * reduction-rules.yaml - configuration for [scores reduction](#scores-reduction)